Mistplay/FullStackWebDeveloperChallenge/README.md

 ## Requirements
 The basic search engine should be capable of the following three operations.

-1. Given a query consisting of a single word, display the 3 most similar words in the search corpus according to some similarity metric of your choosing.
+1. Given a query consisting of a single word `w`, display the 3 most similar words in the search corpus according to some similarity metric of your choosing.
+You should return results even if `w` is not in the corpus.
 2. Given a single word `w`, update the search corpus with `w`.
 The new word `w` should immediately be queryable.
 3. Given a single word `w`, remove **_the most similar word_** to `w` in the corpus from further search results.